Ph.D.,University of Kentucky, 1971

 Colorado State University Distinguished Professor

-Diana H. Wall is a University Distinguished Professor and Director, School of Global Environmental Sustainability at Colorado State University.
-She is also a Professor of Biology and Senior Scientist at the Natural Resource Ecology Laboratory at CSU.
+Dr. Diana Wall, University Distinguished Professor at Colorado State University was appointed as the Founding Director of the School of Global Environmental Sustainability in 2008.
+She is a professor in the Department of Biology and Senior Scientist at the Natural Resource Ecology Laboratory.

-Diana is actively engaged in research to explore how soil biodiversity contributes to healthy, productive soils and thus benefits society, and the consequences of human activities on soil sustainability.
-Her global research includes more than twenty years of research in the Antarctic Dry Valleys examining how climate change affects soil biodiversity, ecosystem processes and ecosystem services.
-Wall Valley, Antarctica was named for her achievements in 2005.
+A soil ecologist and environmental scientist, Diana is actively engaged in research exploring how life in soil (microbial and invertebrate diversity) contributes to healthy, fertile and productive soils and thus to society, and the consequences of human activities on soil globally.
+Her research on soil biota, particularly soil nematodes, extends from agroecosystems to arid ecosystems.
+Diana has spent more than 25 seasons in the Antarctic Dry Valleys examining how global changes impact soil biodiversity, ecosystem processes and ecosystem services.
+Wall Valley, Antarctica was named in 2005 to recognize her achievements.